CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Related Work

-\textbf{MVD-based Editing.} MVD-based Editing approaches employ multi-view diffusion to ensure multi-view consistency during editing, thus bridging 2D image generation and 3D mesh manipulation.
-MVEdit \cite{chen2024generic} adapts generic 3D diffusion priors for controlled multi-view editing.
-CMD \cite{li2025cmd} purposed CondMV, which takes a target image and multi-view conditions and generates multi-view consistent edits.
-Instant3dit \cite{barda2025instant3dit} introduces fast multi-view inpainting to accelerate editing workflows, while MaskedLRM \cite{gao20243d} leverages large reconstruction models with masked conditioning for efficient mesh editing.
-However, these methods fail to edit highly complex models or achieve high-quality mesh manipulation.
-In this paper, our method fully capitalizes on the complementary strengths of 2D and 3D generative models.
-By employing a Poisson seamless fusion strategy, our approach merges generated region-specific meshes with the original mesh, thereby achieving high-fidelity and structurally consistent mesh manipulation.
+However, these methods are unable to edit complex models or achieve high-fidelity mesh manipulation.
+In this paper, our method fully capitalizes on the strengths of 2D and 3D generative models.
+By employing a Poisson seamless fusion strategy, our approach merges generated edited region meshes with the original mesh, thereby achieving high-fidelity and structurally consistent mesh manipulation.